seregazhuk/php-pinterest-bot/README.md

 ```

 ### Contact requests
-When someone at first sends you an invitation to a board, you receive a contact request.
+When someone at first sends you an invitation to a board or a message, you receive a contact request.
 Get a list of contact requests:

 ```php